 With invoices quickly under control, the effort turned to GameStop’s inventory.
 In order to cut unnecessary costs, GameStop needed to know what they had at each of their stores and whether these items were being used.
 ENGIE Impact was able to build an accurate inventory of all GameStop’s telecom services.
-The inventory not only included the individual lines and circuits, but also detailed the features associated with those lines.
+The inventory not only included the individual lines and circuits but also detailed the features associated with those lines.
 This process identified numerous unnecessary items and lines that fell outside of the profile of features that GameStop wished to support.

-Using the inventory of 14,167 lines that service its stores, GameStop and ENGIE Impact have begun an additional program to verify that each and every line serves a valid location, is appropriately connected into the phone network and is consistent with the number of lines expected at each location.
+Using the inventory of 14,167 lines that service its stores, GameStop and ENGIE Impact have begun an additional program to verify that each and every line serves a valid location, is appropriately connected to the phone network and is consistent with the number of lines expected at each location.
 Early reports indicate that as a result of this activity,

 GameStop will be able to cancel up to 5% of the existing lines, saving the company over $250,000 annually.